mstrehse/mcp-brain/README.md

 A comprehensive memory and task management system designed for LLM workflows in code editors that support MCP (Model Context Protocol) like Cursor, Claude Desktop, and others.

+## ⚠️ Development Status

+**This project is under active development and not yet ready for production use.**

+- 🚧 APIs may change without notice
+- 🧪 Some features are experimental
+- 📋 Documentation may be incomplete or outdated
+- 🐛 Bugs and breaking changes are expected

+Please use with caution and expect potential issues.
+Contributions and feedback are welcome!

 ## Features

 - **🧠 Knowledge Management**: Store, retrieve, and organize markdown files by project
 - **📋 Task Management**: Systematic task queue for complex workflow execution
+- **🎯 Template System**: Create and use reusable workflow templates with parameters
 - **💬 User Interaction**: Professional popup dialogs for user questions (Linux/OSX)
 - **🔄 Persistent Storage**: SQLite-based storage in user's home directory